 Looking for a different type of bolt-action sniper rifle?
-The Swiss K31 is a great option for players wanting the form of a Kar98k or Pelington 703, but want to go for long distance shots.
+The Swiss K31 is a great option for Kar98k players who want to be able to fight at greater distances.
 The default version of this weapon isn’t anything to write home about – read our best Swiss loadout guide to see which attachments you’ll need.

-The SKS is easily the best of the semi-auto marksman and sniper rifles thanks to its more manageable recoil and some greater attachment versatility.
+The SKS is easily the best of the semi-auto marksman rifles thanks to its manageable recoil and greater attachment versatility.
 Read our guide on how to level up your Modern Warfare battle pass fast in order to unlock the SKS and Renetti.

 It might take even longer for this Warzone sniper rifle to bed into the meta, especially as it now has no one-shot potential.
 The main reason for this low placement is that the Rytec can no longer down an enemy with a single headshot.
 It does fire very quickly, so if your aim is on point then you can put out an awful lot of damage in no time at all.
 Check out our complete Rytec AMR Warzone guide here for more build options.